linked-db/linked-ql/README.md

 Description: *Dynamically compose an <code>ALTER DATABASE</code> statement.*

-+ `altRequest` is an object of the following form: `{ name: string, tables?: array }`, where name is the name of the DB object to alter and tables is an optional list of table objects to include in the returned object for the ALTER operation.
++ `altRequest` is an object of the following form: `{ name: string, tables?: array }`, where name is the name of the DB object to return for *alter* and tables is an optional list of table objects to include in the returned object.

-+ `callback` is a function that is called with the requested *DatabaseSchema* instance. `options` is, again, as described in `query()`, and return value is a `Savepoint` instance.
++ `callback` is a function that is called with the requested db object.
+This object is a *DatabaseSchema* instance. `options` is, again, as described in `query()`, and return value is a `Savepoint` instance.

     ```js
     const savepoint = await client.alterDatabase({ name: 'database_1' }, db => {